RepetitionCurse: Measuring and Understanding Router Imbalance in Mixture-of-Experts LLMs under DoS Stress: Attack Methodologies

 \subsection{Threat Model}

-\underline{\textbf{Asset Owner:}} In this paper, we define the asset owner as the service provider who deploys MoE-based LLMs on a multi-GPU cluster with EP to serve users via public APIs.
+\underline{\textbf{Asset Owner:}} In this paper, we define the asset owner as the service provider who deploys MoE-based LLMs on a multi-GPU cluster with EP and prefill-decoding disaggregation strategies to serve users via public APIs.
+For example, DeepSeek AI uses an EP size of 32 to deploy DeepSeek-V3 prefilling~\cite{deepseek-ai2024deepseekv3}.

-\underline{\textbf{Attack Objective:}} The attacker aims to launch an algorithmic DoS attack to exhaust resources of the target LLM service.
-By submitting adversarial requests, the attacker seeks to inflate the queuing time for legitimate user requests, and to degrade the service's responsiveness and reliability.
-By utilizing prompt strategies that induce maximal latency, the attacker can achieve significant service degradation with minimal query cost.
+\underline{\textbf{Attack Objective:}} By submitting adversarial requests, the attacker aims to launch DoS attacks to inflate the TTFT for legitimate user requests, and to degrade the service's responsiveness and reliability, causing SLA violations.

-\underline{\textbf{Attacker Capabilities:}} The attacker is permitted to send input queries to the API but possesses no knowledge of the backend architecture, including whether an MoE model is being utilized.
 The attacker disregards the quality of the model's output, as the attack vectors target the computational costs during the prefill phase of inference.

+\underline{\textbf{Attacker Capabilities:}} The attacker, operating in black-box scenarios~\cite{fu-etal-2024-vulnerabilities}, is permitted to send input queries to the API or the chatbot entry while possessing no knowledge of the backend architecture.